caffeine-storm/bear-wiki/Usage.md

 static build tool calls _can_ be detected.
 Note that this requires the build system to respect the `CC` and `CXX` environment variables when selecting the compiler.

+When building Go projects on linux, for example, the tooling is built as static binaries.
+So, to use `bear` in projects using [cgo](https://pkg.go.dev/cmd/cgo), you'll want to use a command like `bear --force-wrapper -- go build .`.